Sudo Slider

 Methods

-Methods is what you use, if you want the slider to do somethings after Init.
+Methods is what you use, if you want the slider to do somethings after you've started it.

 You do that by doing something like this: